fabacab/awesome-sysadmin/README.md

 * [Awesome SysAdmin @ LibHunt](https://sysadmin.libhunt.com) - Your go-to SysAdmin Toolbox.
 Based on the list here.
 * [Ops School](http://www.opsschool.org) - Comprehensive program that will help you learn to be an operations engineer.
-* [Digital Ocean Tutorials](https://www.digitalocean.com/community/tutorials) - A surprisingly vast resource for getting the basics of certain applications, tools, or even systems administration topics.
+* [Digital Ocean Tutorials](https://www.digitalocean.com/community/tutorials) - Surprisingly vast resource for getting the basics of certain applications, tools, or even systems administration topics.

 ## Wikis